fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 ### Mod Title: Pathologic 2 - Chono Hun

 This is basically a mod trying to incorporate my fanfiction ideas into game scenarios.
-It's in a very incomplete, uncohesive state right now.
+It's in an incomplete, uncohesive state right now.

 The main addition of this mod is a Diurnal bad ending variant if you turn off Intended Difficulty, plus minor new dialogs.
 Wolves also come up a lot (this is honestly kind of a furry autism mod).